I am an assistant professor of Computer Science at the University of Illinois (UIUC).

-I served as an Area Chair for SIGMOD 2017.
+I served as an Area Chair for SIGMOD 2017 and as a co-chair for HILDA 2017.
 I was the SIGMOD 2016 Undergraduate Research Chair.
-Our competition has concluded; we had 3X the number of submissions in 2016 compared to previous years.

 Zenvisage is a tool for effortlessly visualizing insights from very large data sets.
 It automates finding the right visualization for a query, significantly simplifying the laborious task of identifying appropriate visualizations.

 Helix accelerates the iterative development of machine learning pipelines with a human developer "in the loop" via intelligent caching and reuse.